kevinandrewbishop/mailtracker/README.md

 The overall workflow is as follows:
-1. Set credit card email alerts on all transactions above a nominal amount (e.g. $5)
+1. Set credit card email alerts on all transactions above a nominal amount (e.g. $1)
 2. Create an email filter rule that moves all of these alert messages to a specific folder (e.g. "Visa")
 3. Use this package to download those emails and extract the relevant fields using regular expressions
-4. Store the contents in an application (e.g. flask app with sql database) to track transactions
+4. Store the contents in a JSON file
+5. Parse the JSON file and serve in an application (e.g. flask app with sql database) to track transactions

 The email checking service should be set to run on an automated loop every